Dicke superposition probes for noise-resilient Heisenberg and super-Heisenberg Metrology: Conclusions

 \section{Conclusions}

-This work has investigated the metrological performance of Dicke superposition probe states in quantum phase estimation protocols governed by linear and nonlinear (two-body) collective spin Hamiltonians, with a particular emphasis on noise resilience under realistic decoherence mechanisms.
+This work has investigated the metrological performance of Dicke superposition probe states in quantum phase estimation protocols governed by linear and nonlinear (two-body) collective-spin Hamiltonians, with a particular emphasis on noise resilience under realistic decoherence mechanisms.
 Building on the near-optimality of noise-resilient Dicke superposition probes in linear (non-interacting) metrology, a systematic extension to collective two-body interaction generators is carried out.
 For four representative two-body encoding Hamiltonians $\hat{H}^{(r)}_{2}$, $r=1,2,3,4$, the maximum and minimum eigenvalues, the corresponding eigenstates, and the resulting QFI are determined analytically, allowing for the identification of optimal probe states in the noiseless setting.
 The associated scaling behavior confirms the emergence of nonlinear metrological limits, with separable probes bounded by a nonlinear SNL scaling and entangled probes capable of attaining the nonlinear HL scaling characteristic of two-body interactions.
 Near-optimal Dicke superposition probe states were identified by explicitly evaluating and optimizing the Fisher information.
 The robustness of both optimal and near-optimal probes has then been examined under local phase damping, local amplitude damping, and global depolarizing noise.
-While the optimal probes maximize the QFI in the noiseless limit, they are prone to enhanced fragility under certain noise channels, most notably local phase damping.
-In contrast, the near-optimal Dicke superposition probes were found to exhibit comparable —and in several cases superior—noise resilience.
-Under global depolarization, both classes of probes display analogous performance.

-Taken together, These results demonstrate that Dicke superposition probes belonging to specific family of states, offer advantage in both linear and nonlinear (two-body interaction) quantum metrology.
-Even in the presence of realistic noise, these states retain a substantial metrological advantage over classical benchmarks compared to fully optimal probes.
-This establishes Dicke superposition probes as versatile and noise-resilient resources for Heisenberg and super-Heisenberg limited phase sensing with one- and two-body interaction Hamiltonians.

-{\emph{Note Added:} During the final stages of preparing this manuscript, we became aware of a recent related work ~\cite{LiRen2026} that investigates interaction-enhanced quantum metrology using specific maximal superpositions of symmetric Dicke states.
-While there is partial overlap in the near-optimal Dicke superposition states of linear metrology, our work differs substantially in scope and focus.
-In particular, we provide a unified analysis across both linear and two-body metrological schemes, with an explicit emphasis on noise resilience and robustness of optimal and near-optimal states under realistic decoherence models.
+Their relative metrological performance under these decoherence channels has been analyzed for the system sizes under consideration.